Growing snowflake Leucojum bulbs in the garden is an easy and fulfilling endeavor. Let’s learn more about how to grow snowflake bulbs.

 Spring & Summer Snowflake Bulbs

 Despite the name, summer snowflake bulbs (Leucojum aestivum) bloom in mid to late spring in most areas, just a couple of weeks after the spring snowflakes (Leucojum vernum).
 Both bulbs have grass-like foliage and dainty, fragrant drooping bells.
-They look almost exactly like snowdrops (Galanthus nivalis), which blooms a couple of weeks before spring snowflakes.
+They look almost exactly like snowdrops (Galanthus nivalis), which bloom a couple of weeks before spring snowflakes.
 You can tell the difference between the two flowers by the fact that snowflakes have a green dot at the tip of each of its six petals, while snowdrops have dots on only three of its petals.
 Nothing could be easier than snowflake plant care.

 How to Grow Snowflake Bulbs